 - i.
-Candidates for appointment to the special faculty ranks shall be recruited and evaluated as specified in departmental bylaws. - (1) If required by department bylaws, such search and screening committees are selected in accordance with departmental bylaws or, in the absence of relevant bylaws, by the departmental faculty Advisory Committee. - ii.
-Additional guidance for appointment to special ranks can be found in CHAPTER III D. 2. - c.
-Waiver of search and screening procedures - i.
+Candidates for appointment to the special faculty ranks shall be recruited and evaluated using a process specified in the departmental bylaws. - (1) Search and screening committees for the recruitment and evaluation of candidates for special faculty rank are created in accordance with departmental bylaws.

+c.
+Waiver of search and screening procedures

+- i.
 The purpose of such a waiver is to allow for targeted appointments without widespread recruitment efforts in special cases or circumstances, such as hiring a high profile faculty member (e.g., Nobel laureate, national academy member), individuals who will enhance faculty diversity, or spouses of newly appointed faculty and/or administrators. - ii.
 Any waiver of university search and screening procedures for particular appointments must be requested by the department chair with approval of the faculty's Departmental Advisory Committee and the departmental TPR committee. - iii.
 The waiver must be approved by the Office of Human Resources and the Provost and must be documented through the submission of a "Direct Hire Request" in Tiger Talent to the Office of Human Resources for approval prior to any offer of appointment. - iv.
-If the appointment is to a tenure-track position, the appointment must be approved by the departmental committee responsible for hiring decisions and the rank and tenure status must be approved by the departmental TPR committee.

-- 7. Affirmative Action Policies and Procedures for the Recruitment and Appointment of Faculty - a.
+If the appointment is to a tenure-track position, the appointment must be approved by the departmental committee responsible for hiring decisions and the rank and tenure status must be approved by the departmental TPR committee. - 6.
+Affirmative Action Policies and Procedures for the Recruitment and Appointment of Faculty - a.
 All administrators and search and screening committee members shall ensure compliance with Affirmative Action and International Employment guidelines (see Human Resources Policies and Procedures Manual).